Lulu Wolf (b. 1988, US) is an artist based in Lisbon.

-The foundation of my work stems from explorations of materiality, form, temporality, visual translation and perception.
-These concepts are expressed through collage and three-dimensional works, and most recently in a developing video installation.
+The foundation of my work stems from an interest in–and exploration of– materiality, form, temporality, visual translation and perception and awareness.

 (if you are viewing this on your phone, the website works best when viewed horizontally)